mattermost/docs/source/developer/style-guide.md

 ## React-JSX

 Part of the build process is running ESLint.
 ESLint is the final authority on all style issues.
-PRs will not be accepted unless there are no errors running ESLint.
+PRs will be accepted provided there are no errors running ESLint.
 The ESLint configuration file can be found in: [webapp/.eslintrc](https://github.com/mattermost/mattermost-webapp/blob/master/.eslintrc.json).

 Instructions on how to use ESLint with your favourite editor can be found here: [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations).